vilinicz/geoitt/README.md

 There are no genius archictural decisions due to simplicity of task.
 However we can make it better:
 1) use Geocoder gem and free our mind :)
-2) extract external API calls to more configurable class/module
+2) Decouple code into separate methods: for errors, for success.
+Extract external API calls to more configurable class/module
 3) store ACCESS_TOKEN and maybe LOCATIONIQ_URI in environment (.env), not directly in code (that's not safe)